ethereum-optimism/community-hub/src/docs/governance/rpgf-2.md

 - the project or person’s name
 - a description of how they’ve provided public good to the Collective
-- a link to their GitHub, Twitter, Discord, or Optimism address.
+- a link to their GitHub, Twitter, Discord, or Optimism address
-- (optional) contact info for the project or person.
+- (optional) contact info for the project or person

 A full nomination template will be posted on the Forum before the nomination period begins.